What is Cash Flow from Financing Activities?

 Apple Example

-Now let us take an example of an organization and see how detailed cash flow from financing activities can help us in determining information about the company.
+Now let us take an example of an organization and see how detailed cash flow from financing activities can help us determine information about the company.

 source: Apple 10K

-This article is another major component of cash spending, and investor looks at it in details.
-It is indicative of the kind of financing activity which has been undertaken by the company in a particular area.
+This article is another major component of cash spending, and investors look at it in detail.
+It is indicative of the kind of financing activity undertaken by the company in a particular area.
 In FY15, Apple incorporation spent $20,484 million in financing activities.
-Few observations from the above cash flow from financing activity parts are:
+A few observations from the above cash flow from financing activity parts are:

 - One more important factor to see is the repurchase of shares.
 The repurchasing of shares is indicative of the fact that the company has been generating steady returns.
-The company is generating ample cash and is using the same to buy-back stocks.
-The average repurchase amount over the last 3 years has been well over $35,000 million.
+The company is generating ample cash and is using the same to buy back stocks.
+Over the last three years, the average repurchase amount has been over $35,000 million.

 Amazon Example

-Let’s now have a look at another company’s cash flow from operations and see what it speaks about the company.
-This is the case of an e-commerce venture Amazon Inc. The company for years didn’t generate accounting profit, but investors kept putting money into the company on the backdrop of the sound business proposition and huge cash generated from operations.
+Let's now look at another company’s cash flow from operations and see what it speaks about the company.
+It is the case of an e-commerce venture Amazon Inc. The company, for years, didn’t generate accounting profit, but investors kept putting money into the company on the backdrop of the sound business proposition and huge cash generated from operations.

 source: Amazon 10K

-- Proceeds from Long-term financing has continuously been positive and very high.
-This is indicative of the fact that the company has continuously been borrowing long-term debt.
+- Proceeds from Long-term financing have continuously been positive and very high.
+It is indicative of the fact that the company has continuously been borrowing long-term debt.

 - Repayments of long-term financing show a huge cash outflow.
-This is indicative of the fact that the company has been extensively paying off its long term debt.
-If we see the two in conjunction, one can see that the company has been taking a constant long term debt position and is paying the equal amount back to banks as part of its debt-repayment schedule (in 2014).
+It is indicative of the fact that the company has been extensively paying off its long term debt.
+If we see the two in conjunction, one can see that the company has been taking a stable long-term debt position and is paying an equal amount back to banks as part of its debt-repayment schedule (in 2014).
 Investors can explore this option in more detail to see whether the company is financing its debt by taking more debt.

 JPMorgan Bank Example